tjzzzzzz/StaffFreeze/README.md

 ## Overview
-StaffFreeze is a powerful Minecraft plugin designed for server staff to effectively manage and monitor players during screenshare or investigation processes.
+StaffFreeze is a Minecraft plugin designed for server staff to effectively manage and monitor players during screenshare or investigation processes.

 ## Features